AmirArreaza/MonTest/README.md

     3.- To send money between accounts 'POST' http://localhost:4567/Accounts/:Amount/:AccountNumberOrigin/:AccountNumberDestination

-This system using a relation database hosted in a Heroku PostgreSQL service with the following data:
+This system using a relational PostgreSQL database hosted in my Heroku server with the following connection data:

 ## Database